-- A1.21 The counterfactual represents our view of the situation were the BBC's proposal not to happen.
-This a baseline against which the proposal is assessed.4 - A1.22 To construct the counterfactual, we have forecast: - a) Total viewing hours for 2021-2024 split into the following categories: - i) Live broadcast; - ii) Non-live broadcast (BVoD and PVR); 5 and - iii) SVoD. - b) BBC's total live, PVR and BVoD viewing over 2021-2024.
-This includes a forecast for BBC Three online viewing considering the planned change to BBC Three's budget, 6 and a separate forecast for CBBC viewing from 7-9pm. - c) Total viewing (live, PVR and BVoD combined) for each other broadcast channel portfolios (i.e. ITV portfolio, Channel 4 portfolio, Channel 5 portfolio, and other channels) over 2021-2024. - d) Advertising revenues of ITV portfolio, Channel 4 portfolio and other channels combined over 2021-2024.
+- A1.30 The counterfactual represents our view of the situation were the BBC's proposal not to happen.
+This a baseline against which the proposal is assessed. - A1.31 To construct the counterfactual, we have forecast: - a) Total viewing hours for 2021-2024 split into the following categories: - i) Live broadcast - ii) Non-live broadcast (BVoD and PVR) - iii) SVoD - b) BBC's total live, PVR and BVoD viewing over 2021-2024.
+This includes a forecast for BBC Three online viewing considering the planned change to BBC Three's budget, and a separate forecast for CBBC viewing from 7-9pm. - c) Total viewing (live, PVR and BVoD combined) for each other broadcast channel portfolios (i.e. ITV portfolio, Channel 4 portfolio, Channel 5 portfolio, and other channels) over 2021-2024. - d) Advertising revenues of ITV portfolio, Channel 4 portfolio and other channels combined over 2021-2024. - A1.32 Below we discuss how the BBC approached the counterfactual forecast and the adjustments we have made.